What is a

 URL parameter cleaning

-Auto-strip UTM clutter, affiliate tracking noise, and unnecessary parameters from destination URLs before shortening — keeping your links clean.
+Auto-strip UTM clutter, affiliate noise, and unnecessary query strings from destination URLs before shortening.
+The shared link stays clean while the redirect target remains intact.

 Instagram & social media

 Share short links in Stories, captions, and comments.
 Track which posts drive the most traffic.
-Clean URLs look more professional than long, parameter-heavy links.
+Clean URLs look professional; parameter-heavy links look like spam.
+Pair your short link with your link in bio for a complete social strategy.

 Email marketing

-Use short links in email campaigns to track click-through rates per link.
-Some email platforms strip tracking parameters — short links preserve your analytics.
+Use short links in campaigns to track clicks per link.
+Some platforms strip UTM parameters — short links lock in your tracking regardless.
+HubSpot benchmarks show triggered emails reach ~5% CTR; link-level analytics tell you which specific links drove the clicks.

 Print and offline

-Put short links on business cards, flyers, packaging, and posters. linklify.link/menu is scannable and memorable.
-A full URL printed on a leaflet is neither.
+Put short links on business cards, flyers, packaging, and posters. linklify.link/menu is easy to type and remember.
+A full URL on a flyer is neither.
+With ~99.5 million US smartphone users projected to scan QR codes in 2025 (Statista), pair your short link with a QR code for offline-to-online reach.

 Paid advertising

-Use short links in ads to track conversions per campaign without revealing your tracking parameters to competitors.
-Set expiration dates to auto-deactivate links when campaigns end.
+Track conversions per campaign without exposing your UTM parameters to competitors.
+Set expiration dates to auto-deactivate when campaigns end.
+Custom slugs matching your ad copy reinforce brand recall across touchpoints.

 URL shortener vs link in bio — do you need both?

-A URL shortener creates short, trackable links you can share anywhere — in social posts, emails, ads, and offline materials.
+A URL shortener creates short, trackable links you can share anywhere — in posts, emails, ads, and print.
+Each link is a one-to-one redirect to a single destination.

-A link in bio page is a landing page that holds all your links in one place, linked from your social media bio.
+A link in bio page is a landing page that holds all your links in one place, accessed from your social media bio.
+Think of it as a mini-website for your audience.
+It doesn't replace a URL shortener — it's the destination many of your short links point to.

 URL shortener is best for